google/codeworld/web/help/GuideUnit1.md

 As you nest expressions deeper, though, it becomes more challenging to match up these parentheses.

+!!! collapsible: `Parse error: Are you missing a parenthesis?`
+    This is one error you may get if your parentheses do not match.
+The part telling you the line and column can help you track where the computer noticed the error.

+    That, along with the information in this section, can help you track down the mismatch.

+    If you wrote this, with a missing right parenthesis after the 5, you would get the error:

+    ~~~~~
+    program = drawingOf(colored(circle(5 & rectangle(1, 2), blue))
+    ~~~~~

+    Notice that often the computer does not catch it until the end of the program.

+!!! collapsible: `Parse error on input`
+    This is another error you may get if your parentheses do not match.
+This one is often caused by a missing left parenthesis.

+    If you wrote this, with a missing left parenthesis before the 5, you would get the error:

+    ~~~~~
+    program = drawingOf(colored(circle 5) & rectangle(1, 2), blue))
+    ~~~~~

+    Notice that often the computer does not catch it until the end of the program.

 A good way to start matching parentheses is to look at each pair as making a ring around the code inside them.
 If you write the expression on paper, you can complete the ring by joining the edges of the parentheses.
 You